JauntyJames/bulbasaur/task1.md

 request, which then makes one or more database queries to a seperate server, which appears as a separate entry starting with infoapp/web.x.
 It looks as though the service time is the total time it takes for the response to go out, including any wait time from the database queries.
-See log_crawl ln 18 and ln 33
+See log_crawl.rb ln 18 and ln 37

-[ ] Which database is most frequently loaded?
+[x] Which database is most frequently loaded?

+delayed_jobs

+See log_crawl.rb ln 22 and ln 41

 [ ] Is any URL redirection taking place?

+Yes

+There are multiple 300 level status codes, mostly originating from the demo controller and backend namespaced controllers

 [ ] Are there any server errors?
 Ideas about possible causes?

+Yes

+There are a handful of entries with 500 level status codes.
+The only ones with particularly helpful error messages are the first, which says the request was interrupted, and two others that had missing ERB templates.